Fajar-RahmadJaya/KeyTik/README.md

-# KeyTik : Keyboard Remapper With Profile And AutoHotkey Script Manager
+# KeyTik: The All-in-One Automation Tool

+## GUI-Based Keyboard Remapper with Profiles, Auto Clicker, AutoHotkey Manager, and More.

   KeyTik is an open-source keyboard remapper that support profile.
 It has useful functionality for remapper in a lightweight software.
 KeyTik use AutoHotkey for remapper so it's flexible and has great potential.
 KeyTik can made AutoHotkey scripting easier because its basically a software to made AutoHotkey script, attached with some functionality.
 So beside as remapper KeyTik also can also be said as AutoHotkey script manager.
 After recent update i realise KeyTik not only can be used as keyboard remapper but also auto clicker, screen clicker and many more.
 AutoHotkey allow you to made almos automaton and KeyTik is just made it easier to use for beginner or veteran.
 I made it for personal use at first and decided to develop it further.
 So feel free to try it if you are interested.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------